 Megan Whittaker, South Africa's National Credit Act: A Possible Model for the Proper Role of Interest Rate Ceilings for Microfinance, 28 Nw.
 J. Int'l L. & Bus.
 561 (2008).

-The concept of microcredit, in which poor people are given access to small loans as an alternative to charity, began as an economic and social experiment in the developing world.
+Abstract (from author): The concept of microcredit, in which poor people are given access to small loans as an alternative to charity, began as an economic and social experiment in the developing world.
 Microlending was pioneered by Bangladeshi Professor Muhammad Yunus in 1976, when he launched an action research project in his native country to "examine the possibility of designing a credit delivery system to provide banking services targeted at the rural poor."
 As of December 2007, the product that resulted from Yunus' research project, the Grameen Bank, has 7.41 million borrowers, ninety-seven percent of whom are women.
 The Bank has 2259 branches serving 72,833 villages, covering more than ninety-six percent of the total villages in Bangladesh.
 The success of the Grameen Bank has been duplicated in various other countries by various other microfinance institutions ("MFIs").
 Indeed, loans to the poor have existed for thousands of years, albeit in less formalized models.
 The movement has advanced from the collective insights of numerous "extraordinary individuals," and today there are thousands of financial institutions around the world providing the very poor with access to financial services.
 Since the idea's inception in the 1970s, the Grameen Bank and other microfinance institutions have "reversed conventional banking practice by removing the need for collateral and created a banking system based on mutual trust, accountability, participation and creativity."

 Accion Home Page

 Jeffrey Gangemi, Making Microfinance Easier, Bus.Week (Aug.
 16, 2006).